tobiasvanderwerff/cuda-pytorch-template/README.md

 ## 🔥 How to run

+This repo contains two sample CUDA kernels that you can use as a starting point: `csrc/square.cu` and `csrc/matmul.cu`.

-The first step is to compile your kernels, which is done by running `setup.py`:
+The first step is to compile the kernels, which is done by running `setup.py`.

 ```shell
 python setup.py install